Toni Seawright: Life and career

-Seawright was born in Pascagoula, Mississippi.
-She attended Mississippi University for Women in Columbus, Mississippi, where she was the first African American to earn a degree in music at Mississippi University for Women, and majored in Vocal Music and Business at that university.
+Seawright graduated from the Mississippi University for Women in Columbus, Mississippi, where she was the first African American to earn a degree in music at Mississippi University for Women, and majored in Vocal Music and Business at that university.
 Toni became the first African American to hold a recital in vocal music at MUW as well.
 She went on to compete for Miss W, the local chapter preliminary to the Miss America Pageant and won.
 This win put her in the position to compete for the state's Miss Mississippi Pageant in 1987.
-She went on to capture the coveted crown, making history as the very first African American to ever win.
+She won the pageant, making history as the very first African American to do so.
 She was the fourth runner-up in the Miss America Pageant, representing the state of Mississippi in 1987.